-Prerequisite: Counter registration required.

-MUHI 191, 391, 591, 691

-Directed Study in Music History

-Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
+Prerequisite: Counter Registration Required.
+MUHI 191, 391, 591, 691 Directed Study in Music History Directed study follows a syllabus set primarily by the instructor to meet the needs or interests of an individual student or small group of students.
 The main goal of directed study is knowledge or skill acquisition, not research or creative work.
 Units: Variable.

-MUHI 195, 395, 595, 695

-Internship in Music History

-An experience-based project in music developed in consultation with a designated supervisor and a conservatory faculty member, comprising a work component and an academic component.
+Prerequisite: Counter Registration Required.
+MUHI 195, 395, 595, 695 Internship in Music History An experience-based project in music developed in consultation with a designated supervisor and a conservatory faculty member, comprising a work component and an academic component.
 The academic component of the internship, carried out under the supervision of the faculty member, may include readings related to the substance of the internship, discussions with the faculty member, and a written report or other culminating project appropriate to the discipline.
 Units: Variable.

-Prerequisite: Counter registration required.

-MUHI 399, 599, 699

-Independent Study in Music History

-Students considering an honors project should register for independent study for one or more terms.
+Prerequisite: Counter Registration Required.
+MUHI 399, 599, 699 Independent Study in Music History Students considering an honors project should register for independent study for one or more terms.
 Units: Variable.

-Prerequisite: Counter registration required.

-Applied music individual instruction

-Registration for individual music instruction is by permission of the instructor based on interview or audition.
-Instruction is offered in the following areas: piano, organ, voice, violin, viola, violoncello, doublebass, guitar, flute, oboe, clarinet, saxophone, bassoon, horn, trumpet, trombone, euphonium, tuba, harpsichord, percussion, and jazz studies.
+Prerequisite: Counter Registration Required.
+Applied Music Individual Instruction Registration for individual music instruction is by permission of the instructor based oninterview or audition.
+Instruction is offered in the following areas: piano, organ, voice, violin, viola, violoncello, doublebass, guitar, flute, oboe, clarinet, saxophone, bassoon, horn,trumpet, trombone, euphonium, tuba, harpsichord, percussion, and jazz studies.
 Students should select the appropriate course level based on the information given below.
 Students requesting non-required lessons are accommodated to the extent faculty schedules permit.
 Studio assignments for B.Mus. degree candidates are determined upon matriculation.
 Other students should contact the Conservatory Office about a studio assignment.
 Students register for the appropriate studio section each term.
 Section information is published in the class schedule on the Web.
 The instructor's approval is required for registration.
 Bachelor of Music students and Bachelor of Arts in music students registered for applied individual instruction are required to attend weekly studio classes.

-Elementary (MUIN 102-120)

-Individual, year-long instruction for beginning students who are B.A. degree candidates not majoring in music.
+Elementary (MUIN 102-120) Individual, year-long instruction for beginning students who are B.A. degree candidates not majoring in music.
 The three-class series must be completed in a single academic year for a total of 6 units to be awarded.
 Credit is awarded upon completion of the third term only.
 Interested students must contact the Conservatory Office for a studio assignment which is required for registration.
-2 units, repeatable for up to 6 units.

-Prerequisite: Credit awarded upon completion of three terms of study
+Units: 2.
+Prerequisite: Credit awarded upon completion of three terms of study MUIN 102 Organ/103 Voice/104 Violin/105 Viola/106 Cello/107 Doublebass/ 108 Guitar/109 Flute/110 Oboe/111 Clarinet/112 Saxophone/113 Bassoon/114 Horn/ 115 Trumpet/116 Trombone/117 Euphonium/119 Tuba/119 Harpsicord/120 Percussion Standard (MUIN 301-320, 329) Private instruction tailored to the individual student.

-102 Organ / 103 Voice / 104 Violin / 105 Viola / 106 Cello / 107 Doublebass / 108 Guitar / 109 Flute / 110 Oboe / 111 Clarinet /112 Saxophone / 113 Bassoon / 114 Horn / 115 Trumpet / 116 Trombone / 117 Euphonium / 118 Tuba / 119 Harpsichord / 120 Percussion

-Standard (MUIN 301-320)

-Private instruction tailored to the individual student.
 These courses are not appropriate for beginning students, who should enroll for the elementary level.
 Studio assignments for B.Mus. students are determined upon matriculation.
 B.Mus. students adding a second instrument and other interested students should contact the Conservatory Office for a studio assignment before attempting to register.
-3 or 6 units.

-301 Piano / 302 Organ / 303 Voice / 304 Violin / 305 Viola / 306 Cello / 307 Doublebass / 308 Guitar / 309 Flute / 310 Oboe / 311 Clarinet / 312 Saxophone / 313 Bassoon / 314 Horn / 315 Trumpet / 316 Trombone / 317 Euphonium / 318 Tuba / 319 Harpsichord /320 Percussion / 329 Jazz Studies

-MUIN 390, 590, 690

-Tutorial in Individual Performance Instruction

-Units: Variable.
+Units: 3 OR 6.
+MUIN 301 Piano/302 Organ/303 Voice/304 Violin/305 Viola/306 Cello/307 Doublebass/308 Guitar/309 Flute/310 Oboe/311 Clarinet/312 Saxophone/313 Bassoon/314 Horn/315 Trumpet/316 Trombone/317 Euphonium/318 Tuba/319 Harpsicord/320 Percussion/329 Jazz Studies MUIN 355 London Studio Instruction Individual instruction in music at the London Centre.
+Units: 3.
+Prerequisite: Must be attending the Lawrence London Centre.
+MUIN 390, 590, 690 Tutorial in Individual Performance Instruction Units: Variable.